Kshetrimayum Rashi

-Kshetrimayum Rashi (full name: Kshetrimayum Ningol Lairellakpam Ongbi Rashi, born March 1950) is an Indian actress from Imphal, Manipur, who worked in theatre and Manipuri films.
+Kshetrimayum Rashi (full name: Kshetrimayum Ningol Lairellakpam Ongbi Rashi, 20 April 1945 - 20 June 2025) and poularly known as Rashi Leima was an Indian actress from Imphal, Manipur, who worked in theatre and Manipuri films.
 She was introduced into the world of theatre by her mother Rasamani Devi.
-She is best known for her role in the movie Imagi Ningthem, which also received wide international acclaim.
-Rashi has featured in over 150 radio plays.
+She was best known for her role in the movie Imagi Ningthem, which also received wide international acclaim.
+Rashi had featured in over 150 radio plays.
 She was conferred with the Lifetime Achievement Award at the 13th Manipur State Film Awards 2020.
-She is also the recipient of the Sahitya Seva Samiti, Kakching Neta Irawat Leelaroi Lifetime Achievement Award in 2014.
+She was also the recipient of the Sahitya Seva Samiti, Kakching Neta Irawat Leelaroi Lifetime Achievement Award in 2014.

+She died on June 20, 2025.